roberthoward/manager-README/README.md

 # Understanding My Role

 [The engineering method is] the strategy for causing the best change in a poorly understood or uncertain situation within the available resources and those resources dependent to deliver QCD (Quality, Cost, and Delivery Speed).
 How can we have it all, you ask?
-The Answer: Setting our north star principles on "Quality" first.
+The Answer: Setting our north star principles on "Quality".

-While quality is first related to our projects, there are a number of things I will be responsible for and 2 things that take higher priority than everything else.
+While quality is at the top of the list, there are a number of things I will be responsible for and 2 things that take higher priority than everything else.

 The first is empowering the engineers I manage (as well as influencing the engineers I don't manage) to make the biggest impact possible for and at Thomson Reuters while reaching their professional development goals.

 The second is consistently deliverying user/customer experiences that solve user/customer pain-points on time (within realistic time expectations) and with the highest in quality standards.
 Remember quality usually cannot be rushed, but it can be optimized for.

-If the business is healthy, and our engineering efforts are on-time, and the teams are motivated, challenged, and moving towards their professional development goals, then all is right in my world.
+If the business is healthy, and our engineering efforts are on-time (within reason), and the teams are motivated, challenged, and moving towards their professional development goals, then all is right in my world.

 A large part of my day will involve collaborating with various people from multiple disciplines from design, technology engineering, product, recruiting, marketing, program management, support, 1x1's (one on ones) or 1:many (aka general meetings).

-My work also involves working with multiple agile pods and a decreasing number of waterfall teams, but because I am not an individual contributor nor a first-line manager, I am not directly part of an agile delivery team.
+My work also involves working with multiple agile pods and an exciting decrease in waterfall teams, but because I am not an individual contributor nor a first-line manager, I am not directly part of an agile delivery team.
 As a result, it's less about day-to-day operations, but more about business strategy from a technology perspective, long-term goals, growth, culture and the likes.

 # Leadership Philosphy